Time and Date

 Involving civil society in technology discourses: internet governance and the voice of the youth – Part II

-In this workshop, experienced youth representatives from across the world will join us to discuss best practices on how to engage effectively in international technology policy discourse.
-They will share their previous experiences and positions as youth representatives in various organizations and give advice on how to get involved.
-The event will have an open and interactive character to enable joint deliberation and adaptation to the interests of the audience.
-The workshop will include time for questions and active discussions.
+If you are interested in shaping our digital future, this event will give you insights on how and why to engage in public discourse on technology topics.
+In the second session, experienced youth ambassadors Jazmin Fallas Kerr, Nicholas Moulios and Innocent Adriko join us to discuss best practices on how to engage effectively in international technology policy discourse.
+The international panel will share their previous experiences and positions as representatives in various organizations and give advice on how to get involved.
+The workshop will have an open and interactive character to enable joint deliberation and adaptation to the interests of the audience.

 This is the second part of the event.
 Click here to view the first event.